servo/servo.org/_posts/2025-04-24-this-month-in-servo.md

 categories:
 ---

 Big news!
-Complex sites such as GMail and Google Chat are now usable in Servo if you have 2FA disabled for your Google account.
+Complex sites such as GMail and Google Chat are now usable in Servo[^1].
 This milestone is only possible through the continued hard work of many Servo contributors across the engine, and we're thankful for all of the efforts to reach this point.

+[^1]: Must run Servo with `--pref dom_abort_controller_enabled`.
+Accounts with 2FA enabled may not be able to log in yet.

 ![Google Chat rendering in Servo](assets/img/servo-gchat.png)
 ![GMail rendering in Servo](assets/img/servo-gmail.png)